Multidisciplinary team with diverse backgrounds

-The base technology we are using is the PCT-SWATH/DIA (Guo, et al, 2015), the abbreviation for pressure cycling technology and sequential window acquisition of all theoretical fragment ion spectra mass spectrometry (protected term from SCIEX) and data-independent acquisition (DIA, more generic description)
+Our kernel method is the PCT-SWATH/DIA (Guo, et al, 2015), which means Pressure Cycling Technology and Sequential Window Acquisition of all THeoretical fragment ion spectra mass spectrometry (protected term from SCIEX) and Data-Independent Acquisition (DIA, more generic description)

-In Westlake, we continue to develop new technologies for generating proteomic big data with higher throughput, reproducibility and cheaper costs (Sun et al, 2020; Gao, et al, 2020; Cai, et al. 2020）
+In Westlake, we continue to develop new technologies to generate high-throughput, more reproducible, cost-effective proteomic big data (Sun et al, 2020; Gao, et al, 2020; Cai, et al. 2020）

-We are also developing computational resources to democratize the data analysis of proteomic big data sets (Zhu, et al. 2019; Zhu, et al. 2020)
+Meanwhile, we are developing computational toolbox for people to easily analyze high volume proteomic datasets (Zhu, et al. 2019; Zhu, et al. 2020)

 Our research relies on equipments including barocyclers, mass spectrometers and high performance computing systems.

 We developed PCT-SWATH/DIA technology which allows fast, reproducible and cheap proteomic analysis of tissue specimens including fresh tissues and formalin-fixed paraffin-embedded (FFPE) tissues.
 With no more than 1 mg tissue, the PCT method produces on average 50 µg peptides, while only 0.2-1µg peptides are sufficient for an optimal generation of a SWATH/DIA map using TripleTOF (Shao, et al. 2015) or the latest Orbitraps such as Q-Exactive HF/HFX, Fusion and Lumos within 0.5-2 hrs.
 We also worked with Pressure Biosciences Inc in developing PCT-MicroPestle for enhanced sample preparation efficiency (Shao, et al. 2016).